Internal spin resistance of spin batteries: Illustrations .

 while the maximum spin current is:

 and the maximum spin voltage is just

 .

-(Compare to the maximum spin voltage quoted in Ref. \citep{brataas_spin_2002} as
+(Our result differs from the maximum spin voltage quoted in Ref. \citep{brataas_spin_2002} as

 where $\eta$ is a positive load-dependent parameter.
-The discrepancy is reconciled by observing that in the internal spin resistance definition, the maximum voltage should be derived by finding the maximum against any load while $\eta$ is a load dependent parameter.
+The discrepancy is reconciled by observing that in our internal spin resistance definition, the maximum voltage should be derived by finding the maximum against any load while $\eta$ is a load dependent parameter.
 The max voltage corresponds obviously to $\eta=0$ which recovers our value.)

-The internal spin resistance is therefore in the range of $g_{R}^{-1}$ and can be tuned by varying the precession angle $\theta$; the spin mixing conductance per unit area is typically in the $1\:f\Omega/m^{2}$ (see for instance Ref. \citep{brataas_non-collinear_2006}) so for an area $A=10^{-15}\:m^{2}$this means $r_{IS}$ in the $1-100\:\Omega$ range for precession angles between $0.1-1\:rad$.
+The internal spin resistance is therefore in the range of $g_{R}^{-1}$ and can be tuned by varying the precession angle $\theta$; the spin mixing conductance per unit area is typically in the $1\:f\Omega^{-1}/m^{2}$ (see for instance Ref. \citep{brataas_non-collinear_2006}) so for an area $A=10^{-15}\:m^{2}$this means $r_{IS}$ in the $10-100\:\Omega$ range for precession angles between $0.1-1\:rad$.
 This implies that with loads having spin resistance in the $1\:\Omega$ range, such spin batteries will be good spin current source rather than good spin accumulation sources.
 The load is a sufficiently 'bad spin sink' whenever its spin resistance is larger than $r_{IS}$ (this is the 'spin battery' regime discussed in Ref. \citep{brataas_spin_2002}).
+Observe also that the smaller the area $A$, the larger $r_{IS}$ will be.
+This implies that one will get better spin current sources, closer to ideality.